rokwire/core-auth-library-go/README.md

 ### Migration steps
 #### Unreleased
-The `AuthDataLoader` interface has been removed and the `AuthService` struct has been refactored to the `ServiceRegManager`.
+The `AuthDataLoader` interface has been removed and the `AuthService` type has been refactored to contain basic configuration data needed to communicate with the ROKWIRE Auth Service.

+The `ServiceRegManager` type has been added.
 To create a `ServiceRegManager`, a `ServiceRegLoader` must be created.
-The `ServiceRegLoader` is used to load service registration records retrieved from a service registration host, which are managed by the `ServiceRegManager`.
+The `ServiceRegLoader` is used to load service registration records retrieved from the ROKWIRE Auth Service, which are managed by the `ServiceRegManager`.

-The `ServiceAccountManager` has been added.
-It is used to retrieve access tokens from a service account host, where the implementing service holds an account.
+The `ServiceAccountManager` type has been added.
+It is used to retrieve access tokens from the ROKWIRE Auth Service, where the implementing service must hold an account.

-See above for an example of how to instantiate structs which implement these interfaces by interacting with remote hosts.
+See above for an example of how to create instances of these types to interact with a remote ROKWIRE Auth Service.

 ## ROKWIRE Auth Service
 The ROKWIRE Auth Service is the system responsible for handling all user authentication and authorization in the ROKWIRE ecosystem.
 The Auth Service is a subsystem of the [Core Building Block](https://github.com/rokwire/core-building-block).